sodalabsab/scalingcloud/lab1/Readme.md

 # Lab 1 - A simple container in Docker Setup

-This repository contains a simple Docker setup for an Nginx server, which serves static files from a specified directory.
+This directory contains a simple Docker setup with an Nginx server, that serves static files from a specified directory.
 A scrip will fill that directory with content from html5up and a website framework called massively.

 ## Contents